microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 ```
 **Note** Make sure that you have the appropriate rights or licensing to use the images in your datasets.
 If you use a search engine like Bing or Google, filter on the license type that makes sense for your situation.

 After you have the images in the appropriate folder structure, you are ready to use the [datasetsFromImages](https://github.com/Microsoft/ELL/blob/master/tools/utilities/datasetFromImages/README.md) Python tool to create our training and validation datasets with the `--folder` option.
 Make sure to replace `<ELL-root>` with the path to the ELL root directory (the directory where you cloned the ELL repository).
+It might be handy to set an environment variable named ELL_root with this path.

 ```shell
 python <ELL-root>/tools/utilities/datasetFromImages/datasetFromImages.py --imageSize 64x64 --outputDataset fruit_train.gsdf --folder data/fruit/train